Life in the Sixth Form

 The day starts at 8:30am with a tutor period (known as Period 1).
 The Period 1 Curriculum covers a range of important topics including:

 - Having an 'A-Level Mindset', using a highly successful programme to improve academic progress

 - Careers and University guidance, including information about application processes and modern apprenticeships

-- Personal and social education, including mental health, politics, finance etc.
+- Personal and social education, including mental health, politics, relationships education and finance for life.

 - Year group assemblies

 With Sixth Form students typically studying three or four subjects, their timetables will include between two and five 'Private Study Periods' each week.
 Students are expected to be highly independent learners, taking full responsibility for their own academic progress, and use their Private Study time effectively to support their learning in class and at home.
 Sixth Form students are expected to complete at least five hours of Private Study per subject each week.
 Our main study area for Private Study Periods is G2, which has facilities for quiet study including more than sixty computers.